Shipping Dump Trucks

 - Roll off dump trucks

 Standard dump trucks have their dump body mounted to the frame and a bed raised by a vertical hydraulic ram mounted under the front of the body.
-If the bed is raised by a horizontal hydraulic ram, it will have a lever arrangement between frame rails and the back of the bed which is hinged at the back of the truck.
+If a horizontal hydraulic ram raises the bed, it will have a lever arrangement between the frame rails and the back of the bed, which is hinged at the back of the truck.
+Equipment used in moving these trucks includes lowboys, removable goosenecks, and flatbed trailers, which are all land freight equipment.

-Typically, dump trucks get around under their own power, as they're designed to drive down the road.
-Yet, long-distance travel isn't their strength, and you may be loathed to put that many miles and engine hours on your expensive equipment.
-Another consideration is the climbing cost of fuel, and these heavy-duty machines weren't built with efficiency in mind (but for torque and power instead).
+Typically, we get around under their power, as they're designed to drive down the road.
+There are various ways to ship a moveable dump truck.
+However, long-distance travel isn't their strength, and you may be loathed to put that many miles and engine hours on your expensive equipment.
+Another consideration is the climbing fuel cost, and these heavy-duty machines weren't built with efficiency in mind (but for torque and power instead).
+Professional dump truck drivers will advise you against running it over a long distance on roads because of wear and tear.

-All of these reasons make hiring a professional dump truck hauling company, an attractive option.
-A1 Auto Transport can quickly and expertly load and secure your dump truck - no matter its size and weight.
-With a full fleet of the latest transport equipment such as flatbed trailers, we can handle jobs that other outfits can't.
+These reasons make hiring a professional hauling company, an attractive option.
+We can quickly and expertly load and secure your vehicles - no matter their size and weight.
+With an entire fleet of the latest transport equipment, such as lowboy, RGN, or flatbed trailers, we can handle jobs that other outfits can't.

 Experienced Operators

 Our full insurance coverage and 20+ years of experience in the sector carrying dump trucks and other big equipment should put your mind at ease.
-If you need to ship a dump truck, we can tailor our services to your specific needs, and we also offer quick delivery for those who are on a tight schedule.
+If you need to ship a dump truck within a state, interstate, or cross country, we can tailor our services to your specific needs and offer quick delivery for those on a tight schedule.
+Our experts can assist with getting the relevant permits for easy passage across multiple states.

 Attractive Rates

-Simply put, we treat your equipment like it's our own - and we do everything in our power to deliver it on time.
-Your rate will also be built from the ground up, to accurately reflect the specific dimensions and weight of your vehicle.
-We offer international and nationwide heavy equipment shipping as well, so you can get your equipment anywhere it needs to be.
+Simply put, we treat your equipment like it's our own and do everything in our power to deliver it on time.
+Your rate will also be built from the ground up, to accurately reflect your vehicle's specific dimensions and weight.
+We offer international and nationwide heavy equipment shifting as well, so you can get your equipment anywhere in the country, but it needs to be at affordable fees.

-Call to speak with one of our knowledgeable staff today, and get a free, personalized quote to transport dump trucks.
+Call to speak with one of our knowledgeable customer support staff today, and get a free, personalized quote to dispatch dump trucks.
+Contact us for all kinds of equipment shipping, haulage, heavy haul, and trucking logistics.

 Frequently Asked Questions